How To Know If You Get Prostate Cancer / Signs You Have These 5 Cancers | Newsmax.com - If you are a dad, think of the following.

 In advanced stages, men may notice urinary symptoms like obstruction of the flow of urine, or blood in their urine or semen.
 Radiation that comes from outside of your body (external beam radiation).
 Further research is needed to make sense of these findings.
 Chances are you know the basics about your prostate gland (if not, see figure 1 for a refresher) and your numbers — your psa level, your gleason score, and the stage of your cancer.
 Take the time to process this information, and ask for more details.

-Prostate cancer is the second most common cancer in men worldwide.
+FHN News: 5 things you should know during Prostate Cancer ... from www.journalstandard.com Prostate cancer is the second most common cancer in men worldwide.
 You might also feel pain when sitting down, brought on by an enlarged prostate.
 Further research is needed to make sense of these findings.
 Bones, liver, and lungs are the most common sites for prostate cancer metastasis.
 Symptoms of prostate cancer are usually the same regardless of age.
 When you receive a diagnosis of prostate cancer, you are inundated with information.
 Prostate cancer that has spread to the liver, intestines, or bones of the abdomen and pelvis can usually be found with a ct scan.
 When prostate cancer spreads, it's common for cancer cells to go to your lymph nodes and then move to more areas of your body.

 The changes tell the cells to grow and divide more rapidly than normal cells do.